-Funding for the Prize Fellowship scheme commenced in 2004 and will operate initially for five years, during which period at least 15 Fellows will have been supported.
-It will then be subject to a formal review to assess that:
+Funding for the Prize Fellowship scheme commenced in 2004 operated initially for five years, during which period at least 15 Fellows were supported.
+It was then subjected to a formal review to assess that:

-a) the assumptions made about the impact of the scheme, the needs of the research community and the research environment are still applicable
+a) the assumptions made about the impact of the scheme, the needs of the research community and the research environment were still applicable

 b) it has fulfilled its objectives